Osama-Yusuf/Shell-Sorcery/killer/README.md

 * Kill processes occupying a specific port
 * Terminate the most resource-consuming processes based on CPU or memory usage
 * Manage Docker containers and images, including batch removal and cleaning up unused resources
+* Cross-platform compatibility: macOS and Linux
+* Cross-container-platform compatibility: Docker and Podman

 ## Prerequisites

 * `netstat` or `lsof` for identifying processes by port
 * `ps` for process management
-* Docker for container and image management
+* Docker/Podman for container and image management
 * `fzf` for interactive selection in Docker management

 ## Installation